 Tobacco Use Prevention Education Toolbox for Nurses

-Resources prepared by nurses, for nurses at middle and high schools to use in school sites.
-Tools include self-introduction scripts in Word, PowerPoint presentations for faculty, Kahoot! games, and “how to” presentations for nurses to learn more about resources such as the Tar Jar, Pig Lungs, and about cannabis.
+SFUSD provides multiple resources prepared by nurses, for nurses at middle and high schools to use in school sites.
+Tools include self-introduction scripts, PowerPoint presentations for faculty, Kahoot! games, and “how-to” presentations for nurses to learn more about teaching resources such as the Tar Jar, Pig Lungs, and about cannabis.
 Tools may also be useful for elementary level.